-Move over awards season, better luck next year March Madness, St. Patrick’s Day what?…this month’s hottest event is Womens’ Week Collective over at ART CAMP and it’s happening NOW!
+Move over awards season, better luck next year March Madness, St. Patrick’s Day what?…this month’s hottest event is Womens’ Week Collective and it’s happening NOW!

 Every year my friend Arielle hosts a fabulous celebration of noteworthy women in art SHARED by women in art.
 Throughout this entire week, an inspirational group of female artists and designers will be featured, with specially-designed projects to help celebrate them.

-In addition to the material list and simple instructions, you’ll also find more background information on the artist herself with links to her incredbile body of work (toys! textiles! furniture!).
+In addition to the material list and simple instructions, you’ll also find more background information on the artist herself with links to her incredible body of work (toys! textiles! furniture!).

 Keep your eyes peeled for little callbacks to Ray as you explore the pictures of this project and learn more about her.
 Specific typography, floral “arrangements” – there are a few special references to her life and work hidden in our tiles.
 The more you research Ray on your own, the more you’ll find!